-Commercial cleaning is a complex combination of tasks.
-IoT technologies have just scratched the surface with smart restroom solutions.
-Introducing ZanWave, a radar-based solution that not only transforms the smart restroom space, but provides something more comprehensive, a true predictive cleaning technology.
-This privacy-aware solution can locate people in a space, understand usage and predict cleaning needs, not just in the restrooms, but conference rooms, common areas and many more.
+Commercial cleaning is a complicated set of tasks.
+With smart restroom technology, IoT technologies have only scratched the surface.
+Introducing ZanWave, a radar-based solution that not only transforms the smart restroom space through efficient smart restroom technology but also provides a more comprehensive solution, true predictive cleaning technology.
+This privacy-aware solution can locate people in a space, understand usage, and predict cleaning needs not only in restrooms, but also in conference rooms, common areas, and other areas.

 Same as people screening sensors at the checkpoint in airports.

 Integrated into Zan’s AI engine.

 ZAN-In Traffic Monitoring is a people counting sensor that employs cutting-edge technology, including a groundbreaking radar system that provides highly accurate position data.
 The sensor detects people walking into and out of predefined areas while maintaining privacy – no camera is used – and operating in low-light environments.
 The sensor can be installed above the false ceiling, and its output is in a point cloud format, containing the X, Y, and Z coordinates of the identified objects.
 Zan-in traffic monitoring can also be used as a toilet cleanliness monitoring system by counting the number of people who use the toilet at any given time.

 Zanwave Open Area Traffic uses the same sensor as Zan-In traffic but the deployment is different.

 While Zan-In traffic focuses on entry and exit within the field of view, Open Area Traffic provides